Ubspy/dotfiles/readme.md

 ### Getting the XServer working
 - Install `xorg xorg-xinit` to have a display server and also start the display server using `startx`
-- Install `i3-gaps` package so you have a GUI interface
+- Install `xfce4` package so you have a GUI interface

 ### Selecting mirror list
 - Go to the [Arch Mirror List Generator](https://www.archlinux.org/mirrorlist/) to get a mirror list that doesn't download at 4 bits a second.
 Don't forget to uncomment the mirrors.
 - If you wanna be extra epic, you can [sort the mirrors by speed](https://wiki.archlinux.org/index.php/mirrors#List_by_speed)

 ### Getting terminal
-- Install `termite` for the terminal
+- Install `alacritty` for the terminal
 - Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) and [Powerline Fonts](https://github.com/powerline/fonts) so it looks right (my personal favorite oh-my-zsh theme is 'fino')

 ### Getting display manager